 Getting a divorce in Colorado costs $14,500 on average, according to a study conducted by Martindale-Nolo Research.
 High-net-worth couples, however, tend to have more expensive processes and end up paying $37,000 on average.

 The average divorce attorney fee rounds up to $11,400, though top divorce lawyers in Colorado may charge above that depending on the complexity of your case.
-Court fees aren’t that steep, however, and constitute $230 for filling a divorce petition.
+Court fees aren't that steep, however, and constitute $230 for filling a divorce petition.
+Of course, this takes only the necessary filing fees into consideration.
+If a divorcing couple makes multiple court appearances, or they make use of different court services, there may be additional fees.
+These include orders for child support and custody, paternity tests, even a petition to add a third party to the proceedings.

 Factors Impacting Divorce Costs in Colorado